ViRehab/VirtualRehabToken/docs/VRHToken.md

 including ERC20-compatible Ethereum wallets.
 The VRH Token is a utility token and is core to Virtual Rehab’s end-to-end operations.

-VRH utility use cases include:
+The $VRH utility token has four use cases:

-1. Order & Download Virtual Rehab programs through the Virtual Rehab Online Portal
+1. Allows users to order and download programs from Virtual Rehab Online Portal
-2. Request further analysis, conducted by Virtual Rehab's unique expert system (which leverages Artificial Intelligence), of the executed programs
+2. Allows users to request additional analysis (using Virtual Rehab unique expert system, which uses Artificial Intelligence) of executed programs
-3. Receive incentives (VRH rewards) for seeking help and counselling from psychologists, therapists, or medical doctors
+3. Incentivizes users with $VRH tokens reward for seeking help and counselling from medical doctors, psychologists, and therapists (Proof of Therapy)
+4. Allows users to pay for services received at the Virtual Rehab Therapy Center (VRTC)

 ## Contract Members
 **Constants & Variables**